Angel-A: Critical response

-It holds a 47% approval rating at Rotten Tomatoes, based on 86 reviews, with an average score of 5.5/10, The site's consensus reads: "The clunky dialogue and shallow characters fail to capitalize upon Angel-A's stunning, poetic cinematography."
+Critical reception was mixed.
+The film holds a 47% approval rating on Rotten Tomatoes, based on 86 reviews, with an average rating of 5.5/10.
+The site's consensus reads: "The clunky dialogue and shallow characters fail to capitalize upon Angel-A's stunning, poetic cinematography."
 On Metacritic, the film has a weighted average score of 48 out of 100 based on 25 critic reviews, indicating "mixed or average reviews".